Low Desert of Arizona Garden in August

 What to plant in low desert Arizona in August

 - Plant transplants of peppers and tomatoes at the beginning of the month.
 Provide shade for newly planted tomatoes if possible.

-- The following can all be started from seed this month in Arizona: Beans, Bok Choy, Broccoli, Brussel Sprouts, Cabbage, Carrots, Cauliflower, Celery, Chard, Collard Greens, Corn, Cucumbers, Endive, Kale, Kohlrabi, Lettuce, Mustard, Green Onions, Summer Squash and Turnips.
+- The following can all be started from seed this month in Arizona: Beans, Bok Choy, Broccoli, Brussels Sprouts, Cabbage, Carrots, Cauliflower, Celery, Chard, Collard Greens, Corn, Cucumbers, Endive, Kale, Kohlrabi, Lettuce, Mustard, Green Onions, Summer Squash and Turnips.